K-Shanmugaraj/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by:  SHANMUGA RAJ K
+ Developed by:  SHIVRAJ R

- RegisterNumber: 212223040192
+ RegisterNumber: 212223110051

 **Logic symbol & Truthtable**
 ![alt text](<Screenshot 2024-03-08 140930.png>)